 Woodlands was designated a conservation area on 29 June 1979.

-The first appraisal of the conservation area was carried out with consultation in 2006, however due to the on-going work on the open spaces in Woodlands and other planned improvements this was not finalised at the time.
-It is expected that the appraisal will be re-evaluated once all these important projects have been completed.
+A draft appraisal of the conservation area was carried out with consultation in 2006, however due to work on the open spaces in Woodlands and other planned improvements this was not finalised at the time.
+It is expected that the draft appraisal will be made available once it is updated to take account of changes that have since occurred.

 To view the location of the conservation area, please go to the Heritage Map.